stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 My sense has always been that the writing classroom is the best place to develop a host of important skills, including the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.

-An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” or “expression” will have a tremendously negative affect on our development as individuals.
-Used improperly, I fear these new technologies may actually result in a new form of disability.
+An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” or “communication” will have a tremendously negative affect on our development as individuals.
 If we use these tools merely to get answers, not encourage us to develop understanding or skill; or if we allow them to generate a mere appearance of thought and expression, rather than its substance, then what will become of us?

 As [Joshua Thorpe argues](https://wonkhe.com/blogs/the-real-risk-of-generative-ai-is-a-crisis-of-knowledge/),

 >“[AI] tools suddenly make it really easy to do all kinds of things, very quickly, that used to be hard and slow.
 Many of these things used to be essential to the intrinsic value of university work—planning, decision-making, struggling, searching, assessing sources, grappling with difficult texts, and learning to accept the discomfort of uncertainty.
 AI tools remove problems.
 But some of the problems they remove are useful to have and to solve as a human.
 Students will find it really difficult to distinguish between what problems are good to solve quickly with AI, and which problems are more valuable to solve themselves.”

-I would argue that Thorpe doesn't go quite far enough.
-Not only are many of these problems and difficulties "useful to have and to solve as a human," these struggles are *precisely the things that make us human and allow us to become more humane*.
+I would argue that Thorpe doesn't go quite far enough: not only are many of these problems and difficulties "useful to have and to solve as a human," these struggles are *precisely the things that make us human and allow us to become more humane*.
 Among the many problems I believe you should solve yourself if you are interested in being intelligent and growing as a human being:

 - reading widely,
 - interpreting the meaning of texts and other artifacts,